If you are looking for fun things to do in Lafayette, LA, then you are in the right place!

-With numerous events planned throughout the year, it is easy to plan your visit around a fun demonstration, interactive exhibits, or a living history museum special event.
+With numerous events planned throughout the year, planning your visit around a fun demonstration, interactive exhibits, or a living history museum special event is easy.

 One of my favorites is the annual Christmas event, Noel Acadian au Village, when visitors are treated to live music, pictures with Santa, holiday shopping, and more.